polyseam/cndi/README.md

 ## cndi run

-When changes are made to the `main` branch of our repo `cndi run` will check if there have been any changes to our `cndi/nodes.json` file and if so it will kickoff async Promises for the creation of each virtual machine that does not yet exist, and changes to those that do.
+When changes are made to the `main` branch of our repo `cndi run` will check if there have been any changes to our `cndi/terraform`, and if the state of the desired cluster in these files is different than the actual cluster in the cloud, terraform will apply the necessary changes to the infrastructure to make the real-world state match the desired state in the repo.

 When a virtual machine is live, cndi will install `microk8s` on each machine.
 When microk8s is installed on the machines, we will use it to join all the